earaujoassis/computer-science/distributed-servers/README.md

 An obvious motivation is a means of masking TCP/IP (host, port) tuple, majorly necessary to establish a communication process.
 A communicant entity registers its name in a registry host, and then it may exchange messages to every known communicants in that "communication section".
 If someone "unknown" sends a message to any communicant in a section, the later may drop the message; it only establishes a communication process to another communicant in a section.

-An other motivation, related to the later one, is a way to establish a communication process only knowing the "proper name" of another communicant.
+Another motivation, related to the later one, is a way to establish a communication process only knowing the "proper name" of another communicant.
 There's no need for host and port values.

 ## CRBCP bundles; or CRBCP messages and attributes